hitenn400/chaotix/README.md

-# Django Celery Stability AI Image Generator
+# Stability AI Image Generator Integration

 This Django application integrates with the Stability AI API to generate images based on predefined or dynamically provided text using Celery for asynchronous task management.